Foreskin Care Questions

 - After Age 1 Year - How to Clean:

 - As the foreskin becomes able to retract on its own, cleanse beneath it.
 This helps to prevent infections.
+Exception: your child's doctor has told you not to retract the foreskin until child is older.

 - Wash the exposed part of the glans gently with warm water.
 Then, dry it.